eclipse-sumo/sumo/docs/web/docs/Simulation/Basic_Definition.md

 Example: **--step-length 0.01** will run the simulation using time steps of 10ms.

 !!! caution
-    Technically, larger values can be used but many car-following models are not tested with values above 1 and may fail to work as expected.The step-length also sets a lower bound on driver reaction times which increases the likelyhood of collisions when using values above 1 without adapting other mdel parameters (tau).
+    Technically, larger values can be used but many car-following models are not tested with values above 1 and may fail to work as expected.The step-length also sets a lower bound on driver reaction times which increases the likelihood of collisions when using values above 1 without adapting other model parameters (tau).

 Setting a lower step-length has many consequences:

 - the simulation takes longer to simulate a given amount of time (because it needs more steps to do so)
 - the generated movements are generally smoother
 - vehicle insertion and lane changing succeed more often in a given amount of time since the conditions are checked more often
-- the frequence of vehicle speed adaptation increases unless prevented by setting action-step-length (see below)
+- the frequency of vehicle speed adaptation increases unless prevented by setting action-step-length (see below)

 # Defining the Action Step Length